LennartHennigs/RG35XX-H-Notes/README.md

 ## Setup and Optimize Emulators

-- This section explains for the "non-trivial" emulators (e.g. *DOS* or *Daphne* are being set up).
+- This section explains the "non-trivial" emulators (e.g. *DOS* or *Daphne* are being set up).
-- For a list of in-game controls take a look at the [Controls](#controls) section.
+- For a list of in-game controls, look at the [Controls](#controls) section.

+### Amstrad

+- The emulator used is [Caprice32](https://docs.libretro.com/library/caprice32/).
+- Fire and movement will automatically recognized as joystick input.
+- Therefore, don't map keyboard navigation to the joysticks or the D-PAD keys.
+- Bind the virtual keyboard (`F9`) to `the left analog stick click` for all of Amstrad, in case you need other keys. \
+  `Game Setting > Per System Advanced Configuration > Amstrad CPC > Edit PadToKey Profile > Left Stick Press = F9`
+- Only assign the keys you must select (e.g., joystick or single-player mode) and start a game. \
+  When a game is selected: `A (long press) > Create/Edit PadToKey Profile`
+- **FYI**: Amstrad's *return* key does not equal the `Enter` key.
+I have not found a way to map this to it.

 ### Nintendo 64

-- You need to change the default emulator to make games run smooth.
+- You need to change the default emulator to make games run smoothly.
 - Go to `Game Settings > Per System Advanced Configuration > Nintendo 64`.
   - Set `Emulator: Mupen64Plus:RICE`.
   - Set `Power Mode: High Performance`.
   - Set `Game Aspect Ration: 4:3`.

 #### In-game Controls

-- I have not found a way yet to access the hotkey menu or to Quick Load or Quick Save.
+- I have not yet found a way to access the hotkey menu or to _Quick Load_ or _Quick Save_.

 |Button|Function|
 |-|-|